andyguwc/go-redis-proxy/README.md

 ## Omitted Requirements
-- Ideally would like to have more test coverage.
+- Ideally would like to have more test coverage
 - Redis instance could be configured as a pool and supports concurrency
 - Could have implemented the LRU algorithm from scratch but opted for more efficiency here :)